- This event has passed.

 For another arts extravaganza further from home, check out the Setouchi Triennale in Japan.

-During this year’s Biennale, four special events will take place at different periods:
+During this year’s Biennale, seven special events will take place at different periods:

-- Venice International Film Festival (76th edition): directed by Alberto Barbera, from 28 August to 7 September.
+- 79th Venice International Film Festival directed by Alberto Barbera will take place on the Lido di Venezia from 31 August to 10 September 2022.

 Where are the exhibition areas of the Venice Biennale?